meltano/meltano-codespace-ready/README.md

       filepath: output/my.duckdb
       default_target_schema: raw

-Then you can do your first EL run by calling:
+Then you can do your first complete EL run by calling:

 `meltano run tap-csv target-duckdb``

 Perfect!

-## Step 6 ##
+## Step 6 View the loaded data ##
 To view your data you can use our little helper:

 `./meltano_tut select_db`

-is going to run a `SELECT * FROM public.raw_customers` on our duckdb.
+is going to run a `SELECT * FROM public.raw_customers` on our duckdb, and write the output to the terminal.

-## Note ##
+Great!
+You've completed your first extract and load run.

-Now that you know there are different types of plugins, you can also use the Meltano extension to add new plugins.
-So next time, consider just clicking on the dragon on the LHS and select your mapper!
+## Step 7 remover the plain text ip adresses ##

-## Step 7 ##
+Notice that the data you just viewed had plain IP adresses inside of it?
+As a last thing, let us take care of that.

-Now add a "mapper" to do slight modifications on the data we're sourcing here.
+Add a "mapper" to do slight modifications on the data we're sourcing here.

-`meltano add mapper transform-field` (feel free to use the extension!)
+`meltano add mapper transform-field`

- Add a mapping like this inside the `meltano.yml`:
+ Then head over to the `meltano.yml`file and add a mapping like this just below the new plugin.

  ```
  mappings: